-Bachelor of Arts (Honours) Early Childhood Education & Care CW028
+Bachelor of Education (Honours) in Early Childhood Education and Practice SE912

 - Further Studies

 Early childhood education or early learning and care, is a very rewarding profession that supports the development of young children from infancy and throughout the childhood years.
 Direct practice involves working with children by tailoring learning experiences to children’s individual needs.
 Supporting parents in their parenting role is also an essential part of the job.
 Indirect practice involves managing services, educating students, professional representation, governance and national policy development.
 Such wide ranging career opportunities ensures early childhood education is a rewarding and diverse profession.

 This course is a four-year programme, which equips graduates with the theoretical, policy, legal and practical knowledge required to work in early years services.
 Learning is through experiential and self-directed learning activities, as well as through group work and presentations.
 The final year research project is supervised by an experienced research team.
 Placement opportunities in each year of study supports learners to become competent early childhood educators.

 Is this course for you?

 If you are interested in supporting children to become curious and confident people, or interested in supporting parents raising their children, then Early Childhood Education and Care could be the course for you.

 - The Department of Education and Skills has determined that our degree programme meets the requirements of their “Professional Award Criteria and Guidelines for Initial Professional Education Degree Programmes for the Early Learning and Care (ELC) Sector in Ireland.”

 - Placement in a variety of early years services.

 - Modules related to playbased learning, arts and STEM, regulation and inspection, working with families, and leading quality services.